yuki-koyama/optimo/README.md

 make
 ```

-Note that the necessary third-party libraries (i.e., Eigen and Qt5) should be installed before building OptiMo.
+Note that the necessary third-party libraries (i.e., Eigen and Qt) should be installed before building OptiMo.
 If you use macOS and `brew`, you can easily install them by
 ```
-brew install eigen qt5
+brew install eigen qt
 ```

 In some environments, you might need to specify `CMAKE_PREFIX_PATH` adequately so that CMake can find Qt5.